bubblegum-pop/rock-paper-scissors/README.md

 A project to practice some basic JavaScript

-Play a game of Rock, Paper, Scissors with the computer in the console.
+Play a game of Rock, Paper, Scissors with the computer.